Wednesday, May 24, 2023

 “In the beginning was the word (davar), and the word (davar) was with Elohim, and Elohim was the word (“davar”)… And the word (davar) became flesh and lived among us…” (John 1:1,14).
 Davar is the spoken word, the all-powerful utterance that creates or generates everything, while “thing” is also "davar".
 Thus, all "things" appear to be the results of that which has been "said" or "spoken".
 In the Tanach, many terms, such as lies, wisdom, falsehood, truth, and more, are preceded by “d’var” – meaning “thing of….” indicating that the origin of all things is the ‘utterance’.
 Davar is that which proceeds out of the mouth of Elohim, and is therefore "the Word of Elohim".
 “Matters” or “business” are also “davar” (or “dvarim” in plural form), as we see for example in Shmot (Exodus) 5:13, 19: “Fulfill your works, your – dvarim - daily tasks" (emphasis added), and in Shoftim (Judges) 18:7, reference is made to the Danites who “… had no – dvarim - business with any man” (emphasis added).
 Terms such as “deeds" (Jer.
 5:28, speaking of "deeds of the wicked") are also “dvarim”.
 "Reason, motives, customs" (“the custom of the king” in Esther 1:13) also fall within the framework of “davar”.
 The literal rendering for “after the order of Malchitzedek” (ref.
 Ps.
 110:4), is “upon my divra, Malchitzedek”, that is, “upon my word”.
 The form “divra” illustrates the depth and scope of “davar”, which may be also rendered as an “order, pattern, type, or prototype".
 Hence, the “Ten Commandments” - “aseret ha-d’varim” - are “the ten words” or “things”, or “matters” (Ex.
 34:28; Deut.
 4:13, 10:4.
 Notice, none of these terms are related to “commandments” or “laws”).

 From this point let us venture further a-field to “dever”, which is "plague", or “pestilence”.
 Although this abrupt transition may seem curious, it is consistent with many such disparities found in the Tanach.
 If we remember that "davar" also means "cause", then the "plague", or "dever", illustrates the principle that “the curse causeless/without reason shall not come” (Prov.
 26:2).
 Indeed, time after time the plague is the result of rebellion against Elohim, as in the case of the plagues of Egypt.
 YHVH says to Yirmiyahu (Jeremiah) about the people of Yisrael: “I will consume them by the sword, and by the famine and by the plague - dever” (Jer.
 14:12 italics added).
 The following is what He speaks to the Land of Yisrael through the prophet Y’chezkel (Ezekiel): “The sword from without and the plague – dever - from within” (Ez.
 7:15 italics added).
-Amos 4:10 records another warning by Elohim to send a plague upon His people.
+Amos 4:10 records another warning issued by Elohim to send a plague upon His people.

 "Subdue” or "destroy" stem, once again, from the root d.v.r, with its infinitive “le’hadbir”.
 In T’hilim (Psalms) 18:47 we find, for example: “Elohim… subdues the people under me” (emphasis added).
 This verb also means “to expel or send away, " such as sending off the flock to pasture or the desert.
 Thus, in Mi’cha (Micah) 2:12 the flocks are seen in the midst of their “hidabar”, which is translated as "fold" or "pasture".